Iraqi Airways is currently in the process of taking delivery of its first Airbus A220, and boy am I intrigued.

 What’s interesting is that with the exception of the 747s, most of these planes were purchased new.
 That’s in contrast to neighbor Iran, which is known for having to buy very outdated planes, given the embargos in place from Airbus and Boeing.

-In theory Iraqi Airways also ordered 10 Boeing 787s over a decade ago, and while the order had been “finalized,” I haven’t heard much about that in recent years.
-So I’m not sure if that’s still happening, or what exactly is going on there.
+In theory Iraqi Airways also ordered 10 Boeing 787-8s and 16 Boeing 737 MAX 8s over a decade ago.
+However, I haven’t heard much about this in recent years, so it’s anyone’s guess as to what’s going on there.

-Iraqi Airways will soon take delivery of its first of five Airbus A220s.
-The Baghdad-based carrier is no doubt one of the more “exotic” A220 operators, and I can’t wait to see this plane flying.
+Iraqi Airways is in the process of taking delivery of its first of five Airbus A220s.
+The Baghdad-based carrier will no doubt be one of the more “exotic” A220 operators, and I can’t wait to see this plane enter service.
 Looking at Iraqi Airways’ fleet overall, the avgeek in me sure is tempted to plan a trip sometime down the road when international travel gets a bit easier.

 Has anyone flown with Iraqi Airways, or find the airline to be as interesting as I do?